input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Simulation results

 - Both Peras and Praos are so stable that one would need very long simulations to observe forks of more than one or two blocks.
-    - Only in cases of very sparse connectivity or slow message diffusion are longer forks seen.
+    - Only in cases of very sparse connectivity or slow message diffusion are longer forks seen in honest networks.
     - Peras quickly stabilizes the chain at the first block or two in each round, so even longer forks typically never last beyond then.
     - Hence, even for honest nodes, we need a mechanism to inject rare events such as multi-block forks, so that the effect of Peras can be studied efficiently.
 - The voting boost can impede the reestablishment of consensus after a network partition is restored.